 Stop the Collection Process

 Bankruptcy and consumer proposals are legal processes that provide relief from debt.
 To file for bankruptcy, a debtor must owe $1,000 and be unable to pay their debts as they become due.
 All assets vest (belong) to the Trustee for the general benefit of the creditors.
 A consumer proposal is available to those debtors (individuals) that owe less than $250,000, excluding residential mortgage, and can complete the terms of the proposal within five years.
 Assets do not vest (belong) to the Administrator.
-Either option must be filed through a licensed insolvency trustee such as Fox-Miles & Associates Inc. in Edmonton.
+Either option must be filed through a processional, such as Fox-Miles & Associates Inc. Licensed Insolvency Trustee in Edmonton.

 The personal bankruptcy process is a minimum of nine months, whereas the consumer proposal terms can extend up to five years.
 Either process initiates a “Stay of Proceedings,” which stops the collection process, with exception to secured creditors.
 Section 178 of the Bankruptcy and Insolvency Act lists debts that “survive” bankruptcy which include but are not limited to: court fines, alimony, child maintenance, debts arising from fraud, embezzlement, misappropriation, and student loans (if you have been a student in the last seven years).
-For information on “surviving” debts, call Fox-Miles & Associates at 780-444-3939.
+For information on “surviving” debts, contact us at 780-444-3939.

 Depending on your financial situation, the following options are available to you: